delphicventurescode/AMPES_myPESTLERepo/Brand_Management/A8c_Announcements_of_Jan_4_2026/README.md

 I will be offering a **second slot next Saturday** as well.
 If you would like to know the specific timing for this second session, please **send me an email** to inquire.

-Additionally, please note that there are only three more presentation days left with three people scheduled for each day, plus the three people originally scheduled for january 16th now moved to January 9th.
+Additionally, please note that there are only three more presentation days left with three people scheduled for each day, plus the three people originally scheduled for January 16th now moved to January 9th.
 If you expect not to be able to make it to your presentation, please make sure to send out an email by EOD Monday.

 I look forward to seeing you in class on Tuesday.